Why a Customer Loyalty Program Drives More Sales

 For example, if you know that loyal customers purchase your physical goods at least once every quarter, you might want to set up rewards if they make a monthly purchase or reach a certain number of purchases in a quarter.

-If you run a software company or sell digital services, you might want to reward customers for successfully referring new customers your way.
+If you run a software company or sell digital services, you might want to reward customers for successfully referring new customers to you.

 Here are a few other ideas for customer actions you might want to reward: